globalfoodbook/gfb_author_bio/README.md

 1. Rename each screenshot for each step like this.
 For step 1 the screenshot is screenshot-1.png.
 2. The banner image is named as banner-772x250.png.
-3. Use an SVN client like smart svn or rapid svn etc to uploads these iamges to the /assets folder.
+3. Use an SVN client like smart svn or rapid svn etc to uploads these images to the /assets folder.
 4. After this commit and all will be picked up.

 #### Contributing